Maldivian passport: Maldives passport card

 On 11 October 2017, the Maldives introduced a novel multi-application card that, as well as being a passport, can be used for payments, national ID requirements, as a driving licence, health card, and insurance card.
 Known as the Passport Card, the document was developed by Maldives Immigration in conjunction with Hamburg-based DERMALOG Identification Systems.

 The new card claims to be the world's first bankcard made of polycarbonate material with a dual-interface chip for contactless and contact card reading.
 Certified by the Bank of Maldives as well as by MasterCard, this allows it to be used internationally for payment like any other MasterCard.

 The government anticipates that additional services and information will be added in the future such as eTransport, academic information, and medical information.

 The card contains biometric data of the cardholder, such as fingerprints and these features allow the Maldives Passport Card to be used as a regular passport at all borders of the Maldives, including its new eGates.
-The Passport Card conforms to International Civil Aviation Organization (ICAO) international passport standards and has "PCMDV" as the first 5 characters in its machine readable zone MRZ).
+The Passport Card conforms to International Civil Aviation Organization (ICAO) machine readable document standards.
+The card uses the designation "IP" in its machine readable zone (MRZ), the "I" means identity card and the "P" is undefined in the MRZ standard.

+As of 2024, the Maldivian passport card is not valid for international travel, as there are currently no other countries where it is acceptable for entry.
+It therefore only serves as a document for domestic use.

 Visa requirements

-In 2018, Maldivian citizens had visa-free or visa on arrival access to 83 countries and territories, ranking the Maldivian passport 59th in the world according to the Visa Restrictions Index.
+As of 2024, Maldivian citizens had visa-free or visa on arrival access to 96 countries and territories, ranking the Maldivian passport 57th in terms of travel freedom according to the Henley Passport Index.